NerdyPro56/NerdyPro56.github.io/projects.md

 [Colab Notebook Lesson](https://colab.research.google.com/drive/1G6M_ol4hl45e1ZIUqER92u1_LZRJVpuU#scrollTo=tCqlOID7tMxc)

 The project was completed with the help of the AI Scholars program.
+I created a large language learning model capable of analyzing posts and information to online to predict whether a stock would go down or up.
+I also presented my findings and process in a presentation linked here.
+This experience has helped me further my knowledge on the potential of using AI for data organization.

 # Web Development